szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use native API function calls``: If enabled, the application will use native API function calls instead of the internal pygpt format and the command prompts will not be used.
 Autonomous agent mode only.
 Default: False.

-* ``Use Responses API in Agent mode``: Use Responses API instead of ChatCompletions API in Agent (autonomous) mode.
+* ``Use the Responses API in Agent mode``: Use Responses API instead of ChatCompletions API in Agent (autonomous) mode.
 OpenAI models only.
 Default: False.

 *Experts*